 With many databases, the "and" is assumed even if it's not typed, so climate change = climate and change.
-There are a few that may search the words as an exact phrase, where climate change = "climate change."
+To search climate change specifically, you would typically use quotes ("climate change").
 Each database has a help menu that you can consult if you need more guidance on searching.

 Truncation (usually with an asterisk, *) allows you to search for words with multiple endings without having to write each one.
 For example, biofuel* would search for biofuel or biofuels, and alga* for alga and algae.

 This can be very helpful for words like chem* (chemistry, chemical, chemicals) or spectr* (spectra, spectroscopy, spectrum), and sometimes it can give you too many results (nano*).